rrad0812/mydocs/json/Python json.md

  [77 88 99]]
 ```

-Note: We used numpy.asarray() to convert data into NumPy array
+Note: We used `numpy.asarray()` to convert data into NumPy array

-### Encode NumPy array into JSON and write it in a file
+**Encode NumPy array into JSON and write it in a file**:

 In most scenarios, we need to store JSON serialized NumPy array into a file so we can use it in different systems.

 In this example, we will do the following:

-    • Convert two NumPy arrays into JSON and write it into a JSON file
+- Convert two NumPy arrays into JSON and write it into a JSON file
-    • Read the JSON file, which contains JSON serialized NumPy array and convert it into actual NumPy Array.
+- Read the JSON file, which contains JSON serialized NumPy array and convert it into actual NumPy
+  Array.

 ```py
 import numpy